sheltermanager/asm3/src/static/pages/manual/_sources/gettingstarted.txt

-1. If you want to use your own animal classifications, you can use the :menuselection:`Settings --> Lookup Data --> Animal Types` to alter the standard ASM ones - ASM assumes your shelter deals with dogs and cats and wants to differentiate between stray and abandoned animals.
-After doing that, select your new defaults in the correct place on the defaults tab of the Settings->Options screen.
+1. If you want to use your own animal classifications, you can use the :menuselection:`Settings --> Lookup Data --> Animal Types` to alter the standard ASM ones - ASM assumes your shelter deals with dogs and cats and wants to differentiate between stray, feral and abandoned animals.
+It also has an extra type for boarding, which allows you to generate separate figures for boarding animals.
+   After doing that, select your new defaults in the correct place on the :menuselection:`Settings --> Options --> Defaults` screen.

 2. Go to the :menuselection:`Settings --> Options --> Details` screen and enter
    your shelter's details.
-You can set all of the systemwide behaviours for ASM and control the format of generated animal codes from this screen as well.
+You can set all of the systemwide behaviours for ASM and control the format of generated animal codes from the other tabs on this screen as well.

+3. Go to :menuselection:`Settings --> Lookup Data --> Locations` to setup your
+   available shelter locations.
+A location can have multiple units, which you list in the "units" box of the location, separated by a comma.
+Locations can be anything you want - eg: a room, an area of a room, a building.
+Units are individual areas, pens or cages within that location.
+For example, you could create a location called "Dog Block A" with units "1, 2, 3, 4, 5" to have 5 numbered pens.
+When you use shelter view, you can have it group by the location or the location and unit and it will allow you to drag and drop animals between pens and locations to move them around.

-3. Go to :menuselection:`Settings --> Lookup Data --> Breeds` - Remove any
+4. Go to :menuselection:`Settings --> Lookup Data --> Breeds` - Remove any
    unwanted breeds and species from the database that your shelter does not deal with.

-4. Go to :menuselection:`Settings --> Reports --> Browse sheltermanager.com` and
+5. Go to :menuselection:`Settings --> Reports --> Browse sheltermanager.com` and
    install some reports.
+The "Select Recommended" button allows you to quickly choose our recommended set for installation.

-5. Create usernames and passwords for your shelter staff in the :menuselection:`Settings --> System User Accounts` screen.
+6. Create usernames and passwords for all your shelter staff in the :menuselection:`Settings --> System User Accounts` screen.
 Once you have your own username and password, delete the default “user” user.
+It is advised that everyone has their own username and password rather than using a shared account as it makes it easier to revoke individual permissions or remove the account when staff leave without disrupting everyone else.